 We want to thank you all for choosing to send your children to Think Camp at The Wilson School.
 The campers explored, experimented, and collaborated as only Think Campers could.
 It was a wonderful week!

 Think Centers Our time in Think Centers was wonderful today.
 The students built mazes and challenges for some of the robots to attempt.
 They had to program the robots properly if they wanted them to complete the mazes.
 Many students experimented with the Makey Makeys and even played the piano on the bananas.
-Bloxels was a big hit again and students are really getting into creating their own levels of the game.
+Bloxels was a big hit again and students are really getting into creating their own levels of a game.
 Our Brain Games with Breakout EDU continues to be highly popular.
-Today all of the students completed the first challenge in groups.
-A new breakout will be offered tomorrow.
 Students continue to be amazed to see what is inside an old computer we are taking apart.
-Finally, several of our students took some time to figure out how to program our Pro-Bot to draw a star.
+Finally, several of our students took some time to figure out how to program our Pro-Bot to draw several shapes.
 It was a wonderful accomplishment.